MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Backup-CsPool.md

 # Backup-CsPool

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Creates a backup copy of the specified Microsoft Lync Server 2013 Preview pool.

-**Below Content Applies To:** Skype for Business Server 2015

 Creates a backup copy of the specified Skype for Business Server 2015 pool.
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX